dnavaria/Website-Asset-Downloader/README.md

 # Scrape Site Assets

 ## Description
-- This script will scrape all assets from a site and download them to a local directory.
+- This Async program will scrape all assets from a site and download them to a local directory.
-- The script will create a directory for each site and download the assets to that directory.
-- The script will create a log file for each site and log the assets that were downloaded.
+- It will create a directory for each site and download the assets to that directory along with a log file for each site, logging the assets that were downloaded.

 ## Implementation Details